MaxGhi8/rofi/README.md

 > Colors in `type-5` and `type-6` are hard-coded (based on image colors) and can be changed by editing the respective **`style-X.rasi`** file.

+## Keyboard shortcut

+To run rofi with the custom theme I have to launch the corresponding launcher.sh file in the selected theme directory instead of the single command `rofi`.
+To make this simpler I create a keyboard shortcut to create this file.
+Top create a shortcut run the app `Keyboard` --> custom shortcut, select a name a command and a shortcut.

 #### Previews

 <details>